sisl.Geometry

 Calculate the area spanned by the two axis ax0 and ax1

-as_primary(na_primary: int, axes: Sequence[int] = (0, 1, 2), ret_super: bool = False) Geometry | Tuple[Geometry, Lattice][source]
+as_primary(na_primary: int, axes: Sequence[int] = (0, 1, 2), ret_super: bool = False) Geometry | tuple[Geometry, Lattice][source]

 Reduce the geometry to the primary unit-cell comprising na_primary atoms